lloydwindrim/hyperspectral-autoencoders/README.md

 ```
 net.add_train_op( name='experiment_1' )
 ```
 When adding a train op, details about how the network will be trained with that op can be specified.
-For example, a train op which uses the cosine spectral angle (CSA) loss function, a learning rate of 0.001 with no decay, optimised with Adam and no weight decay can be defined by:
+For example, a train op for an autoencoder which uses the cosine spectral angle (CSA) loss function, a learning rate of 0.001 with no decay, optimised with Adam and no weight decay can be defined by:
 ```
 net.add_train_op( name='experiment_1', lossFunc='CSA', learning_rate=1e-3, decay_steps=None, decay_rate=None, method='Adam', wd_lambda=0.0 )
 ```
-There are several loss functions that can be used, many of which were designed specifically for hyperspectral data:
+There are several loss functions that can be used to train an autoencoder, many of which were designed specifically for hyperspectral data:
 - [cosine spectral angle (CSA)](https://ieeexplore.ieee.org/abstract/document/7533202)
 - [spectral angle (SA)](https://www.mdpi.com/2072-4292/11/7/864)
 - [spectral information divergence (SID)](https://www.mdpi.com/2072-4292/11/7/864)